Rain Barrels

 Tips & Tricks

-- Before installing, check your local laws and zoning or HOA restrictions.
+- Before installing, check your local zoning and HOA restrictions.
 Additionally, some municipalities may require a permit if your downspout discharges directly to a sewer system.

-- Use a rain barrel and divert rmade of UV resistant plastic or other materials to prevent algae growth.
+- Use a rain barrel and diverter made of UV resistant plastic or other materials to prevent algae growth.
+The EarthMinded brand is UV resistant.

-- Make sure the place where you’re putting the rain barrel is level and sturdy so that the water load is evenly distributed.
-A 55-gallon rain barrel will be over 450 pounds when full (one gallon of water weighs 8.34 pounds).
+- Make sure the place where you’re putting the rain barrel is level and sturdy so that the water load is evenly distributed and not at risk of tipping.
+A 55-gallon rain barrel will be VERY HEAVY, over 450 pounds, when full.

-- If possible, don’t put the rain barrel on dirt (this includes pavers/concrete blocks/bricks stacked on top of dirt) because the dirt will compact over time and potentially lower the height of your rain barrel to the point where the diverter doesn’t work properly.
-Instead, place the barrel on top of asphalt or concrete that’s been poured in your yard --or-- Dig the area out to a depth of 1”-2”, put down pea gravel or sand, and then lay down pavers (e.g., concrete slabs/pads) on top.
+- If possible, don’t put the rain barrel directly on dirt (including pavers/concrete blocks/bricks stacked on top of dirt) because the dirt will compact over time and potentially lower the height of your rain barrel to the point where the diverter doesn’t work properly.
+Instead, place the barrel on top of asphalt or concrete that’s been poured in your yard --or-- dig the area out to a depth of 1”-2”, put down pea gravel or sand, and then lay down pavers (e.g., concrete slabs/pads) on top.

 - Elevating the barrel will increase water pressure.
 The higher the elevation, the greater the pressure of water coming out of the barrel.
 Gravity only works if the rain barrel is higher than the intended point of use.

-- To prevent debris clogging your diverter, you can use full length gutter screens, downspout rain heads, and downspout leaf eaters (i.e., debris excluders).
-These will need to be cleaned regularly.
+- To prevent debris from clogging your diverter and insects from getting into your barrel, use full length gutter screens, downspout rain heads, and downspout leaf eaters (i.e., debris excluders).
+These will need to be cleaned regularly in order to work effectively.
+You can also DIY with hardware mesh where your downspout meets your diverter and where your gutters meet your downspouts.

-- You can empty the barrel directly into a watering can, but to save time, you can also install a drip or soaker hose to the spigot.
+- How do you use it?
+Empty the barrel directly into a watering can, or you can also install a drip or soaker hose to the spigot.
+You could hook up these hoses to a battery operated outdoor hose timer.

 - Larger tubing helps reduce friction losses (and thus water pressure losses) for longer lengths of tubing/garden hose.

-- Refrain from using harvested water on edible plants.
-If you must water them with it, water at the roots to avoid splashing directly onto the plant.
+- Use harvested rainwater on edible plants carefully.
+If you do water them with it, water at the roots and soil to avoid splashing directly onto the plant.
+Avoid using rainwater on leafy vegetables like kale or lettuce.
+Whatever you choose, wash your edible harvests regardless to remove contaminents before consuming.

-- Cycle the water in the barrel regularly to avoid bacteria buildupClean your barrel at least once every season.
-You can use dish soap, bleach, or vinegar.
+- Cycle the water in the barrel regularly to avoid insect, bacteria and algae buildup.
+We recommend draining your rain barrel once per week.
+Additionally, clean your barrel at least once every season.
+You can use a small amount of dish soap, bleach, or vinegar.
+Do not dump the wash water on hard surfaces or down storm drains.

-- Store your rain barrel indoors during the winter.
+- Store your rain barrel indoors during the winter or under roof cover if possible.
 If you keep your rain barrel installed in the winter, water can enter it and then freeze, which can crack or crush the barrel.
 If you have to leave outside, disconnect it from the downspout, empty it, and turn it upside down.
+Put a brick on top to keep it from blowing away.

 - Use the rainwater within a week or two of collection to help prevent odors from stagnant water or algae growth.
 If possible, use the collected water before the next rain.
 Remember the phrase: "After the rain, let it drain!"